 Outside looking in, others may and probably will have a lot of negative things to say for sharing my story but after what I’ve experienced, I’m not easily intimidated anymore.
 I’m giving myself a voice.
 No matter who you are or what you’re going through, you should not be afraid or ashamed to speak out about any type of abuse regardless who it will offend.
 You should be able to stand up for yourself & you should NEVER allow anyone to make you feel like you are wrong for doing so.
 It is not okay for anyone, whoever they may be or whatever title they may have in society to hurt anyone, in any shape or form.
 I hope my story empowers and inspires other women to stand up for themselves who are going through any type of domestic abuse.

 If you are reading this and you can relate, please know & never forget how loved you are.
 God loves you more than anyone & can give you freedom, peace & purpose.
 I am happier than I have been in years, I’ve created a life for myself that is peaceful and full of amazing people who love and encourage me everyday.
 My son is 3 now, he is the sweetest babe & thriving in every aspect of life.
-I have a man in my life who is absolutely amazing to my son and I, & his family have been nothing short of incredible, I am so thankful to have them.
 I never would have thought in just a little over a year I’d be where I’m at today.
 There were plenty of times when I didn’t see the light at the end of the tunnel but I kept fighting & continued to pray to God for guidance and healing despite the doubts & worries I had, I knew God would get me through it.
 God’s grace not only helped me find peace, but it helped me find a way to forgive and let go of all the bitterness and hurt in my heart.
 As cliche as it sounds, I strongly believe everything happens for a reason, what I went through molded me into the woman and mother I am today, a woman and mother who I am very happy to be.